License GoldBean Content To Engage and Educate

 So once you have a handle your credit worthiness, next you have to look the debt you’re interested in getting.
 The most important part of a loan to focus on is the interest rate.
 Interest rates can vary widely so you need to make sure you are getting the lowest rate possible.

-Here are the two types of loans that typically come with lower interest rates: Secured loans and installment loans.
-Secured loans are loans that are backed with collateral.
+Here are the two types of loans that typically come with lower interest rates: Secured and installment loans.
+Secured loans are loans that are backed with collateral are called secured loans.
 These loans are considered lower risk to lenders and come with lower interest rates because if the borrower defaults on the loan, the lender will take possession of the collateral.
 This is how mortgages work; using the house as collateral, which allows the lender to offer lower interest rates.

 With installment loans, make sure you take on the shortest term (length of time) you can manage.
 It is true that the shorter the term, the higher the monthly payments will be.
 But a shorter term will also mean that you will pay less interest overall than a longer term loan.